 Hazardous substances are a common safety hazard in many workplaces across industry sectors.
 Under the OHS laws, employers must take appropriate steps to protect workers from these substances.
-For example, for those hazardous substances that are covered by the WHMIS requirements, you must ensure that they’re properly labeled and that you have current MSDS/SDS information on them.
+For example, for those hazardous substances that are covered by the WHMIS requirements, you must ensure that they’re properly labelled and that you have current MSDS/SDS information on them.
 And it’s important that you properly store all hazardous substances, such as keeping those that are flammable away from heat sources and separating incompatible substances.
 Here are six steps you should take to comply with the hazardous substance storage requirements.

 Defining Our Terms